KK-PU/K19-MADT8101-CustomerAnalytics/V4_Segment&Product&Content/README.md

 **K-Means Clustering**

 Segment customers by clustering, dividing the data points into subgroups.
 Then group the same data points into the same group.
-A popular technique is K-Means Clustering.
+A popular technique is `K-Means` Clustering.

--Insight-

-I found 5 clusters.
+The features of each clusters are `4 clusters` :